CastielJ/reconnaissance-framework/README.md

 # Reconnaissance Framework (v.2.1.0)

 An automated reconnaissance framework written in Bash.
-This script helps gather reconnaissance data on a target domain using popular security and reconnaissance tools.
+This script helps gather data on a target domain using popular security and reconnaissance tools.

 ## Features